RWKV/RWKV-wiki/docs/basic/play.md

 - [RWKV.cpp](https://github.com/saharNooby/rwkv.cpp)
 - [RWKV-cpp-cuda](https://github.com/harrisonvanderbyl/rwkv-cpp-cuda)

-These projects are designed to run locally, without the need of python or hugging face.
-And can be ranned on CPU or GPU (or both) respectively
+These projects are designed to run locally on either run CPU or GPU (or both) respectively.

 ::: tip
 Despite the "cuda" name, rwkv-cpp-cuda does have vulkan support, so it could run on AMD GPUs